lucas-giraldelli/countdown-timer/README.md

 ![ Usability ](https://raw.githubusercontent.com/lucas-giraldelli/countdown-timer/master/src/assets/images/countdown_timer.gif?token=ALLGIDCXE32O2WPECFHCM7263BXI4)

+When the timer ends, just click on restart.

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` or `yarn` installed globally on your machine.